- The Annual Cap

 P-1, P-2 & P-3

-The P-1 visa is available for internationally recognized entertainment groups, coming to perform in the United States.
-A P-1 entertainment group requires a petition by a U.S. employer or sponsor, with a contract of employment or sponsorship, proof of the international renown of the group, and proof that at least 75% of the group has performed together for one year or more, as well as a peer advisory opinion from the relevant U.S. labor union or peer group.
-P-1 entertainment groups may be admitted for a period of up to 1 year.
+The P-1B visa is available for internationally recognized entertainment groups, coming to perform in the United States.
+A P-1 entertainment group requires a petition by a U.S. employer or sponsor, with a contract of employment or sponsorship, proof of the international renown of the group, and proof that at least 75% of the group has performed together for one year or more, as well as a peer advisory opinion from a U.S. labor union or peer group.
+P-1 entertainment groups may be admitted for up to 1 year.

 Contact Karin Wolman is you have any questions about obtaining a P-1, P-2 or P-3 visa.